Choose your settings

 What does business liability insurance cover?

-Liability coverage protects your business in the event of claims or legal action from third parties who have suffered bodily injury, property damage or other accidental harm.
+Liability insurance External link. protects your business in the event of claims or legal action from individuals or other third parties who have suffered bodily injury, property damage, personal injury or advertising injury.

 Management consulting firm